yafp/media-dupes/README.md

 * media-dupes is using sentry to collect error reports.
 This helps heavily finding bugs which might occur only in some specific use-cases.
 Please see the sentry privacy policy for more details.
 * error reporting is enabled by default, but can be disabled in the application settings UI.
 * media-dupes is not tracking it's users (i.e. using Google Analytics or similar)
+* no ip addresses are stored

 You are always welcome to check and even improve the code.

+## contributing
+Please see the [contributing informations](docs/CONTRIBUTING.md) for more details.
+A list of all contributors can be found [here](docs/CONTRIBUTORS.md).

 ## build
 Building media-dupes yourself is pretty easy.
 Please see the [building instructions](docs/BUILD.md) for more details.

-## contributing
-Please see the [contributing informations](docs/CONTRIBUTING.md) for more details.
-A list of all contributors can be found [here](docs/CONTRIBUTORS.md).

 ## disclosure
 media-dupes is not affiliated with any of the supported apps/services.